Gunmen abduct two Cuban doctors in Kenya

 The group also conducts frequent assaults in Kenya, mostly in the region bordering Somalia, to put pressure on the Kenyan government to withdraw its troops from Somalia.

+On Tuesday, the U.S. embassy upgraded its travel warning for Kenya, listing “do not travel” for Mandera county.

+“Exercise increased caution in Kenya due to crime, terrorism and kidnapping,” the warning read.

-Reporting by George Obulutsa and Omar Mohammed; Editing by Giles Elgood
+Reporting by George Obulutsa and Omar Mohammed; Editing by Giles Elgood and Catherine Evans